jitt3/harry-potter/README.md

 Based on what you learned from the session, your work will be creating a mini-application using any public API.
-The only requirement will be to apply some of the knowledge shared during the session; it is up to you how complex your app will be.
+The only requirement will be to apply some of the knowledge shared during the session; it is up to you how complex you want your app to be.

 ```bash
 console.log('Happy Coding')